bradyhouse/house/fiddles/node/fiddle-0035-Inheritance/README.md

 ### Description<a name="description"></a>

 How do you extend an existing node.js module?
 For instance, say I wanted to change how the [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) class works.
-This fiddle extends the
-[socket client fiddle](https://github.com/bradyhouse/house/tree/master/fiddles/node/fiddle-0034-TcpSocketClient).
+This fiddle extends the [socket client fiddle](https://github.com/bradyhouse/house/tree/master/fiddles/node/fiddle-0034-TcpSocketClient).
 Specifically, it introduces an extended version of the EventEmitter class to prevent broken messages from the [server.js](server.js) script.
+To test the new client logic, the [test-server.js](test-server.js) script is added.
+This script sends a broken json message to subscribers upon connection.

 ### Use Case<a name="use-case"></a>